dnoonan08/hcal_teststand_scripts/readme.md

 * `versions.py`: Displays software and firmware versions of the different teststand components.
 This script takes the teststand name as a commandline argument, like `python versions.py bhm`.
 The default is `bhm`.

 ### Structure
-*While this isn't implemented in the scripts, yet, this structure is where we're headed. __This is currently very incomplete documentation.__*

 Most teststand operations revolve around a `teststand` object (defined in `hcal_teststand.py`).
 To initialize one, use
 ```
 from hcal_teststand import *